 - Build skills for eliciting effective reciprocal communications between teachers, early learners, and the families and communities of young children with sensitivity to the cultural contexts in which children are developing.

-What can you do with an Associate’s degree in Early Childhood Education?
+What can you do with an Early Childhood Education Associate Degree in PA?

 An Associate of Applied Science Degree in Early Childhood Education prepares students to serve in a number of roles serving children from birth through age ten and is designated as “Level B” on Pennsylvania’s Early Care and Educator Career Pathway.
 Career opportunities include assistant teacher, paraprofessional (teacher’s aide), group supervisor, school-aged childcare, and community organization staff.
 Additionally, graduates are eligible to own and operate a home child care program or serve as a lead teacher in certain settings.
 This degree also provides a foundation for students who wish to pursue a bachelor’s degree and teaching certification in Early Childhood, Elementary Education, Special Education, Art Education, or Music Education.